 The electrical gloves are normally rated according to the electrical voltage they can endure safely.
-The class of the electrical gloves are color-coded.
+The class of the electrical gloves is color-coded.

 Can you get an electric shock wearing rubber gloves?

-If there is any puncture hole in the rubber gloves, the integrity of the gloves would be compromised and you may get shock.
-Besides, household or medical grade gloves are made with rubber which is not 100% pure and mixed up with other substances.
+If there is any puncture hole in the rubber gloves, the integrity of the gloves would be compromised and you may get shocked.
+Besides, household or medical grade gloves are made with rubber that is not 100% pure and mixed up with other substances.
 These gloves are not suitable for electric work.